Hyundai Tucson SUV review

 In-depth reviews

-Choose a Tucson with an automatic gearbox and you'll find buttons instead of a gear lever, freeing up space for large cupholders and storage cubbies.
-A general increase in size has also served up room for a bigger boot, measuring up to 620 litres in volume for the petrol version.
-This shrinks to 546 litres in the mild-hybrid diesel but even this is bigger than a number of rivals.
+The Tucson is a practical and spacious car, too – choose one with an automatic gearbox and you'll find buttons instead of a gear lever, freeing up space for large cupholders and storage cubbies.
+A general increase in size over the previous generation also served up room for a bigger boot, measuring up to 620 litres in volume for the regular petrol version.
+This shrinks to 577 litres in the mild-hybrid petrol but even this is bigger than a number of rivals.